Llcoolsouder/MachineLearningDemos/Decision Tree/README.md

 | Random Forest | 20 | 55.6% |
 | Random Forest  | 100 | 58.0% |

 This could be due to the fact that this algorithm is not suited to this data type or there just may not be sufficient data.
-It is entirely possible that there is simply not enough data.
 For instance, the outcome of the game definitely doesn't depend solely on the team compositions and game modes.
-For more accurate predictions, one might the skill ranking of each player in the data.
+For more accurate predictions, one might include the skill rating of each player in the data.
 It is also possible that this architecure is not well suited to a sparse dataset with many features and only two classes.